“The Top Trial Lawyers in the Country”

 Liquefied Natural Gas (LNG) facilities have already been determined to be desirable soft targets for terrorism.
 Their proliferation will make America more vulnerable to terrorist attacks and create opportunity for manipulation of our nation's economy and create community unrest.
-A credible terrorist threat of targeting an American Liquefied Natural Gas (LNG) facility would bring Liquefied Natural Gas (LNG) shipments to a halt, interrupting the flow of energy to those communities that had already become dependent on it.

-The travesty in investing billions of dollars into these Liquefied Natural Gas (LNG) importation schemes is that the necessary research, development and creation of safe sustainable renewable energy sources will continue to be delayed - for decades.
+The travesty in investing billions of dollars into these Liquefied Natural Gas (LNG) importation and exportation schemes is that the necessary research, development and creation of safe sustainable renewable energy sources will continue to be delayed - for decades.

 April 2007